HumanCellAtlas/data-portal-content/content/contribute/overview/analysis-tools-registry/analysis-tools-registry.md

 #### Required Submission Fields for Methods and Visualizations
 - Package title
     - Name of method or visualization
     - Each Methods Registry entry is associated with one container image.
 Methods Registry recommends authors provide one canonical package.
-However, some authors may wish to submit registry entries for different language implementations or minimal vs extended docker images, the package title should reflect the difference between such entries.
+However, some authors may wish to submit registry entries for different language implementations or minimal vs extended docker images; the package title should reflect the difference between such entries.
     - Example Package title: STREAM: Single-cell Trajectories Reconstruction, Exploration And Mapping of single-cell data
 - Contact name
-    - Individual acting as point of contact for questions about the package or help requests
+    - Individual acting as point of contact for questions about the package or for help requests
     - Example Contact name: Huidong Chen, Luca Pinello
 - Contact email
     - Email address to use for point of contact